“Success is a lousy teacher. It seduces smart people into thinking they can’t lose.” – Bill Gates

-Over the years, I’ve asked people from his speech writers to people that have survived his executive reviews, where Bill is known for his grueling interrogations.
+I’ve asked people from his speech writers to people that have survived his executive reviews, where Bill is known for his grueling interrogations.

 10 Ways to Think Like Bill Gates

 While I don’t think Bill will lend you his brain, you can do the next best thing.

 You can take some of this thought patterns and practices for a test-drive.

 Here are ten thinking patterns to get you started:

 “What’s the next best thing you should be thinking about?”

 Time is your most limited and precious resource.